mdka00001/Multidock-An-Autodock-Vina-client-for-High-Throughput-Protein-Ligand-Docking/README.md

 # Multidock: An Autodock Vina Client for High Throughput Protein Ligand Docking
+ Multidock is a third-party api developed for Autodock Vina to run docking with multiple ligand.
+This api uses an iterative approach for docking where the users can dock "n"   number of ligands "m" times.
+This api also calculates the average of best scores for "m" number of dockings of each ligand.

 # Pre-requisits:
  Make sure Python 3.7 (or higher) version is installed in the system.